kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

    levels after LWS creation.
 Policy variants and immutable constraints cannot change.
 Mutable generated leaf `gang.minCount` values continue to follow LWS cardinality.
-5. Phase 1 rejects explicit composite `minGroupCount`, replica `resourceClaims` combined with leader/worker leaves, and all other fields that require a runtime CPG.
+5. A `resourceClaims` list may apply only to a flat or leaf PodGroup.
+All phases reject top-level `resourceClaims` combined with `replica` and replica `resourceClaims` combined with leader/worker leaves.
+Phase 1 also rejects explicit composite `minGroupCount` and all other fields that require a runtime CPG.
+6. In delegated Phase-1 mode, one `group-template-name` can select only one flat template.
+Whole-LWS and replica modes are supported, but leader/worker mode is rejected until Phase 2 can select a root CPG and materialize both role descendants.
-6. A flat whole-LWS gang contains `replicas * size` pods, a replica gang contains `size` pods, a leader gang contains one pod, and a worker gang contains `size - 1` pods.
+7. When `replicas > 0`, a flat whole-LWS gang contains `replicas * size` pods, a replica gang contains `size` pods, a leader gang contains one pod, and a worker gang contains `size - 1` pods.
 An explicitly configured leaf `minCount` must equal its complete LWS-derived membership.
+With `replicas == 0`, LWS creates no runtime group and uses the valid template placeholders described above rather than compiling a zero minimum.
-7. Phase-1 leader/worker mode and every Phase-2 multi-level configuration
+8. Phase-1 leader/worker mode and every Phase-2 multi-level configuration
    require `size >= 2`, keeping both stable leaf templates valid for the lifetime of the Workload.
-8. A gang containing both the leader and workers is incompatible with `startupPolicy: LeaderReady`, because the workers do not exist when the leader is expected to become ready.
+9. A gang containing both the leader and workers is incompatible with `startupPolicy: LeaderReady`, because the workers do not exist when the leader is expected to become ready.
 A worker-only leaf gang remains valid.
-9. Alpha rejects the combination of gang or WAS topology constraints with `leaderworkerset.sigs.k8s.io/exclusive-topology` until their combined placement and failure semantics are tested.
+10. Alpha rejects the combination of gang or WAS topology constraints with `leaderworkerset.sigs.k8s.io/exclusive-topology` until their combined placement and failure semantics are tested.
-10. The selected scheduler provider supports every requested field and active level.
+11. The selected scheduler provider supports every requested field and active level.
-11. Shared ResourceClaims have matching references in every member pod template that consumes them.
+12. Shared ResourceClaims have matching references in every member pod template that consumes them.
-12. All pod templates represented by an LWS-managed Workload must use one Workload-wide effective `priorityClassName`, irrespective of the selected scheduling level.
+13. All pod templates represented by an LWS-managed Workload must use one Workload-wide effective `priorityClassName`, irrespective of the selected scheduling level.
 LWS copies this common value into every PodGroupTemplate and CompositePodGroupTemplate.
 Different class names are rejected even if their PriorityClass objects have the same numeric priority.
+Once `spec.scheduling` is set, an update that changes the effective class of any represented pod template is rejected because the compiled Workload priority fields are immutable.
 Mixed-role priorities are deferred until the upstream Workload API supports them.
-13. When `spec.scheduling` is set, every pod template (`leaderTemplate`, `workerTemplate`, and the implicit shared template) must leave `spec.schedulingGroup` unset.
+14. When `spec.scheduling` is set, every pod template (`leaderTemplate`, `workerTemplate`, and the implicit shared template) must leave `spec.schedulingGroup` unset.
 LWS stamps `schedulingGroup.podGroupName` on created pods after the matching